BGIS: History

 Warren S. Johnson, who was the founder of Johnson Controls, then known as Johnson Electric Service Company in 1885 in Milwaukee, Wisconsin, was the inventor of the first electric room thermostat in 1883, which helped launch the building control industry.

-In 1992, Johnson Controls—a building systems and facility management company—formed a joint venture with Brookfield Properties first called Brookfield LePage Johnson Controls (BLJC), and in May 2015Brookfield Johnson Controlsoffering commercial property management services in Canada.
+In 1992, Johnson Controls—a building systems and facility management company—formed a joint venture with Brookfield Properties called Brookfield LePage Johnson Controls (BLJC).
+By November 2012, BLJC changed its name to Brookfield Johnson Controls and started offering commercial property management services in Canada.

 By 2012, Brookfield and Johnson Controls had become an established industry leader with 11,500 locations across Canada.

 In 2013, Johnson Controls and Brookfield Asset Management formed a similar joint venture in Australia and New Zealand.

-In 2007, Brookfield Asset Management acquired the Multiplex, an Australian international construction contracting company founded in 1962 by John Roberts. which was valued at that time at approximately A$7.3 billion.
+In 2007, Brookfield Asset Management acquired the Multiplex, an Australian international construction contracting company founded in 1962 by John Roberts, which was valued at that time at approximately A$7.3 billion.
 It was renamed Brookfield Multiplex in 2016.
 In 2012 Brookfield Asset Management and Johnson Controls Global WorkPlace Solutions (GWS) merged to create Brookfield Johnson Controls.

 Mergers and acquisitions

 In 2015, Brookfield Johnson Controls was renamed Brookfield Global Integrated Solutions (BGIS), with Brookfield Asset Management as the ultimate parent company when it acquired control of Brookfield Johnson Controls from its joint venture partner, Milwaukee-based Johnson Controls.
-At that time, an activist investor had been putting pressure on Johnson Controls to divest of its real estate division.
-Brookfield Asset Management rebranding of BGIS reflected the integration of "facilities and project management services business in Canada, Australia and New Zealand.
+At that time, an activist investor had been putting pressure on Johnson Controls to divest its real estate division.
+Brookfield Asset Management rebranding of BGIS reflected the integration of "facilities and project management services business in Canada, Australia, and New Zealand.

 The facilities management business was renamed Brookfield Global Integrated Solutions (BGIS) as part of Brookfield's plan to establish a "leading global facilities management provider".

 After Brookfield took over the company in 2015, BGIS expanded rapidly.
-In 2016, when BGIS acquired the US-based data centre facility management service—McKinstry FMS—which had over "350 engineers, technicians, planners and program managers", BGIS became one of the largest facility management companies serving data centres in North America.
+In 2016, when BGIS acquired the US-based data centre facility management service—McKinstry FMS—which had over "350 engineers, technicians, planners, and program managers", BGIS became one of the largest facility management companies serving data centres in North America.